 In this post: Why tolerating pain without taking medication can be harmful, and how to use perspective taking to challenge your own views and improve your pain management.

 I’m not part of our clinical team, I’m just a very lucky marketing professional who gets to learn from some of the world’s best scientists everyday at work.
 “Thanks” to several knee surgeries and arthritis I’m fairly familiar with pain.
-Yet, through this job my understanding of ongoing pain has been turned upside down, and I’m glad it has.
-I want to share this learning with all of you, from a lay-person’s perspective.
+Yet, through this job my understanding of ongoing pain has been turned upside down – and for that I am glad.
+I want to share what I have learned with all of you, from a lay-person’s perspective.

 It’s time again for a pain management reality check!

 “Tolerate pain for as long as you can before taking medication.”

 That is exactly what I used to do.
 My reasoning was that if I can still function with the pain, I’d rather feel it because I’d learned that pain is the body’s way to signal that there is a threat.
 I wanted to hear those signals loud and clear.